SAP/accessibility-design-tools/README.md

 ## About this project

-The Accessibility Design Tools Figma plugin offers a subset of annotations of the [Accessibility Design Tools Figma library](https://www.figma.com/community/file/1547897011528456916) for designers.
+The Accessibility Design Tools Figma plugin offers a subset of annotations of the [SAP Accessibility Design Tools Second Edition Figma library](https://www.figma.com/community/file/1547897011528456916) for designers.
 It is intended to annotate accessibility-relevant information in application and control visual and interaction design before handover to development.

 The related [Figma plugin](https://www.figma.com/community/plugin/1072563579293318294/accessibility-design-tools) and the full library [documentation](https://sap.github.io/accessibility-design-tools/doc/Accessibility_Design_Tools_Second_Edition.pdf) are also available now.